-SAFE/SSMP Improvements: SSMP was expanded in 2016 to include maintenance of residential streets, however, no additional funding was identified.
+The Street Surface Maintenance Program (SSMP) was adopted by Ordinance No. 1966, effective on July 1, 2007.
+The ordinance, in concert with other related ordinances, established funding sources for the maintenance and rehabilitation of arterials and collectors streets.
+This program was expanded in 2017 to include maintenance of residential streets, however no additional funding was identified.
 Residential Street Surface Repairs provide additional funding for maintenance and rehabilitation of residential streets.

-Operating Budget Impact: This project will reduce maintenance operating expenditures related to filling pot holes and other temporary repairs.
+This project will reduce maintenance operating expenditures related to filling pot holes and other temporary repairs.